CharlesQ9/HistAgent/README.md

 ## 📜 Citation

-If HistAgent or HistBench is influential in your work, kindly cite:
+If you use HistAgent or HistBench, please kindly cite:

 ```bibtex
 @misc{qiu2025pathmultimodalhistoricalreasoning,